The 10 Arsenal first-teamers sold by Emery & how they’ve fared since

 However, it was clear for some time that he wasn’t what Arsenal needed at right-back, so it made sense for him to take a step down to the Championship with Nottingham Forest.

-The 28-year-old made just eight league appearances last term, partly due to injury, and he has once more struggled to work his way into Forest’s starting XI in 2020-21.
+The 29-year-old made just eight league appearances in 2019-20, partly due to injury, and struggled to work his way into Forest’s starting XI in 2020-21.

 Despite playing 149 times for the Gunners, it felt like Iwobi never quite fulfilled his potential in a red and white shirt, and Everton offered a clean slate for him – not to mention an eye-watering £34million.

 It’s taken time for Iwobi to click at Goodison Park but he’s starting to catch the eye as an all-action No.8 in the centre of the park.
 Who knew?